yakosti/rapidnet/src/applications/firewall/README.md

 ## Safety Invariant 1

-For every packet switch sent from an untrusted host to a trusted host, in the past the controller has received a packet from the switch from that same untrusted host to a trusted host
+For every packet a trusted host receives from an untrusted host via Switch, in the past the switch has received a packet sent from some trusted host' to the untrusted host.

 ```
 forall Switch, Src, SrcPort, Dst,
+  pktReceived(@Dst, PortDst, Src, PortSrc, Switch)
+  AND PortDst = TRUSTED_PORT
-  pktIn(Switch, Src, SrcPort, Dst) AND SrcPort = UNTRUSTED_PORT
+  AND PortSrc = UNTRUSTED_PORT
     ->
-    exists Controller
+    exists Controller, Host, HostPort,
-      pktFromSwitch(Controller, Switch, Src, SrcPort, Dst)
+      pktIn(Switch, Host, HostPort, Src)
+      AND HostPort = TRUSTED_PORT
 ```

 ## Safety Invariant 2